 A keel laying is a significant date because it customarily marks the start of full production of a ship.
 For a civil ship, the date locks in applicable construction standards.
 Naval construction is allowed more flexibility, and aspects of the building can be changed after a keel-laying, Much activity, such as design, ordering of material, and initial fabrication, takes place prior to laying of the keel, so in many respects that date is one of convenience for a warship.
 And the laying of a keel is no guarantee that the ship will be launched and completed.
 Ships can and have been cancelled, or converted into another type of ship, before being launched.
-For analysts of naval affairs and for ship fans the date of a keel laying is of interest as the duration between it and the date of launching of a ship is an indication of government support to the project, of the complexity of the engineering and logistics involved, and of the efficiency of the shipbuilder.
+For ship fans, the date of a keel laying is of interest, for the duration between it and the date of launching of a ship is an indication of government support to the project, of the complexity of the engineering and logistics involved, and of the efficiency of the shipbuilder.

 A keel-laying ceremony is an informal affair arranged, for the most part, by the ship's builder.
-Traditionally, after people gather and a short address is made, a section of keel is lowered into place onto a cradle on the ways.
-The sponsor of the ship or senior naval representative then declares the keel "well and truly laid."
+Traditionally, after gathering and a short address, a section of keel is lowered into place onto a cradle on the ways.
+The sponsor of the ship5 or senior naval representative then declares the keel "well and truly laid."
 Mementoes (e.g., silver plates, silver hammers) may be presented - these become part of the official artifacts of the ship.
 A keel-laying ceremony traditionally invites good luck in the construction of the ship and throughout her life.
-Chaplains of various faiths say a few words of blessing that the ship may be protected, and older customs may take place.
-Elders of first nations may attend.
-In
+Chaplains of various faiths say a few words of blessing that the ship may

-Carl Risser, a journeyman ironworker who has been employed with Irving Shipbuilding for more than 46 years lays a 'three dollar coin' on the keel of Irving hull 103, 9 June 2016.
+Carl Risser, a journeyman ironworker who has been employed with Irving Shipbuilding for more than 46 years lays a 'three dollar coin' on the keel of Irving hull 103, 8 June 2016.
 Mr Risser is part of a long line of Halifax shipbuilders and the second of three generations of Rissers to work at the Halifax Shipyard - both his father and his sons have worked and work there as well.
 He is well respected by all at the shipyard.

-some navies, one custom has the senior naval representative laying a silver dollar under the keel before it is laid.
+be protected, and older customs may take place.
+Elders of other nations may attend.
+In some navies, one custom has the senior naval representative laying a silver dollar under the keel before it is laid.
 In other navies, a coin may be laid by the sponsor or the youngest or oldest tradesperson of the shipyard.
 In the US Navy, the sponsor may be invited to weld her initials onto a metal plate which is placed in the ship.
 A silver hammer may be used to drive a silver nail into the keel.
-Whatever the custom, the intent is to keep the ceremony short, simple and in accordance with the traditions of the sea.
+Whatever the customs, the intent is to keep the ceremony short, simple and in accordance with the traditions of the sea.7

-The coin used 9 June 2016 for Harry DeWolf was one of a set from the Canadian Mint.
+The coin used 9 June 2016 was one of a set from the Canadian Mint.
 Coins do not have to have a specific relationship with the ship's name; authorities and, in this case, the DeWolf family, approved the selection of a coin depicting a wolf's head.
 The set was of four denominations.
 The three dollar coin was presented by Rear-Admiral John Newton, Commander Maritime Forces Atlantic, to Carl Risser of Irving Shipbuilding, to be placed on the keel.
 Mr Risser was then presented with the two dollar coin.
-The four dollar coin was presented to the sponsor.
+The four dollar coin will be presented to the sponsor.
 The five dollar coin will remain onboard, held by the Commanding Officer as an artifact of the ship.